ncarlier/webhookd/README.md

 The directory structure define the webhook URL.

 You can omit the script extension.
-If you do, webhookd will search for a `.sh` file.
+If you do, webhookd will search by default for a `.sh` file.
+You can change the default extension using the `WHD_HOOK_DEFAULT_EXT` environment variable or `-hook-default-ext` parameter.
 If the script exists, the output the will be streamed to the HTTP response.

 The streaming technology depends on the HTTP request: